 Kiwanis is a global organization of volunteers dedicated to improving the world one child and one community at a time.
 The Kiwanis Family is comprised of over 650,000 active members of all ages representing 80 nations, who work to help improve people's lives.

 Fordham Kiwanis was chartered in 1989.
 Our club is composed of members from all areas of the Fordham community: administrators, faculty, staff, and alumni.
-We sponsor Circle K for college students at Rose Hill and Lehman College and support middle school students in MS 45 Builders' Club, and elementary school children at PS205 in the Bronx.
+We sponsor Circle K for college students at Rose Hill and support middle school students in Our Lady of Mount Carmel School, as well as elementary school children at Fiorello LaGuardia PS205 in the Bronx.
 Meetings and service projects are generally held each month.